umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Umbraco-Form-Widget.png)

-The Umbraco Form widget gives you the ability to add a custom form to your site.
+The Umbraco Form widget, gives you the ability to add a custom form to your site.
 It is important to note that a custom form needs to have been made using Umbraco Forms before this widget can be used.
 You can create a form by selecting the Forms section in the top menu in your backoffice.

 You will have some settings to personalize how your form is presented through the widget.
 The settings are as follows: